How can we attract more customers?

 Surrounding streets support walking and cycling by converting to 30 km/h superblocks:

 The studies listed above show that there is a net benefit to relocating parking from on-street to side streets.
-This message is also made by community groups in the USA, who point out:
+Customers will find a way to get to attractive destinations, even if it means parking on side streets.

 Traders benefit even though on-street parking is re-located to side streets; because on-street parking already delivers a low percentage of customers.
 Consider that a cafe may have 40 seats, but the on-street car park in front of the shop only brings 2 people, so 38 people must be getting there in some other manner, which could be walking, cycling, public transport or parking on side streets.
 In other words, more than 90% of the patrons aren’t using the on-street parking bay in front of the shop.
 Instead the car parking lane would be better used to help the 90% of people; to support walking, cycling, and level access tram stops.
 Parking for shoppers can still be retained on side streets.